 Our trekking guides are licensed and have many years of trekking experience.
 For the treks leading through very high altitude, we carry a hyperbaric chamber in case of anyone having problems with altitude illness.
 Medical kids are standard part of the equipment.

 For your safety we carry a PAC – Portable Altitude Chamber from Treksafe as well as Iridium Satellite Phones.
-Air rescue from remote trekking routes is possible, but very costly. (find more on Diamox, Altitude & Mountain Sickness here)
+Air rescue from remote trekking routes is possible. (find more on Diamox, Altitude & Mountain Sickness here)

 Comfort and Transport

 During our treks we provide three person dome tents for two trekkers to give you enough space and comfort.
 Single tent accommodation can be arranged on request.
 We also provide you with comfortable inflatable thermo rest mattresses.
 Kitchen and dinning tent as well as a toilet tent are standard.

 All our treks are guided by experienced and licensed guides, supported by a crew consisting of a cook(s), helper(s) and transport animal handlers.
 At lower altitudes, we use horses and ponies as pack animals to carry the entire equipment; yaks will take over in higher elevations.
 You will have to carry only a small pack with your personal items required for the day.